The Vermont Statutes Online

 (7) All employees in the Department of Assessment shall be governed by applicable rules and regulations promulgated under this charter.

-(1) The Board of Selectmen shall appoint and remove, on the basis of qualifications and performance alone, a Town Clerk, Grand Juror, Town Treasurer, and Town Attorney.
+(1) The Selectboard shall appoint and remove, on the basis of qualifications and performance alone, a Town Clerk, Grand Juror, Town Treasurer, and Town Attorney.

 (2) The duties of the Town Clerk and Town Treasurer shall be as prescribed by statute, except as provided herein.